Dapp-Learning-DAO/Dapp-Learning/README-en.md

 ## Preface

-We are designed for developers with basic skills to step into blockchain DAPP development, where they can get close to **DeFi, NFT, DAO, CRYPTO** projects.
-We hope we could not only give **junior developers** an executable and simplest blockchain **DAPP** learning roadmap, but also present **advanced developers** with a platform for communication and cooperation.
+We are designed for developers to step into blockchain DAPP development, where they can learn **DeFi, NFT, DAO, CRYPTO** projects.
+We hope we could not only give **junior developers** a feasible and easy-to-use blockchain **DAPP** learning roadmap, but also present **advanced developers** with a platform for communication and cooperation.

-We, incubated from [dapp learning open source university](https://docs.qq.com/doc/DS0hYTUJiUVlqVXVQ),  are a learning group to study the mainstream DAPP projects and share thoughts and comments every week.
-Here, each one is charged with specific tasks.
-The weekly meetups will be recorded and uploaded to  [Youtube](https://www.youtube.com/c/DappLearning/videos).
+We, incubated from [dapp learning open source university](https://docs.qq.com/doc/DQ3hWeVVXQ3JPbXFS),  are a decentralized learning group to study the mainstream DAPP projects together and share thoughts every week.
+The weekly sharing will be recorded and uploaded to  [Youtube](https://www.youtube.com/c/DappLearning/videos).

-We adhere to the concept of [open source university](https://github.com/rebase-network/Rebase-University) and follow DAO's governance.
-Currently, we are sponsored by [Ethereum foundation](https://esp.ethereum.foundation/en/), and the funds will be awarded to whoever makes big contributions to us.
+We adhere to the concept of [open source university](https://docs.qq.com/doc/DQ3hWeVVXQ3JPbXFS) and follow DAO's governance.
+Currently, we are sponsored by [Ethereum foundation](https://esp.ethereum.foundation/en/), and accept grants in [gitcoin](https://gitcoin.co/grants/3414/dapp-learning-developer-group-1).
+All the funds will be awarded to whoever makes valuable contributions to us.
 Please follow us on Twitter [@Dapp_Learning](https://twitter.com/Dapp_Learning) or WeChat Official Account [Welcome to Dapp-Learning](https://mp.weixin.qq.com/s/79eRMtB_yz8G6H8_saCeLw) to keep track of our latest progress.

-The project is still under development, and contributors are welcomed from all background.
-Feel free to send us pull requests to improve tutorial projects, set up more new tutorials, or even just to fix the minor typos 🤗.
+We need more builders to help make our community grow - contributors are welcomed from all backgrounds!
+Feel free to send us pull requests to set up new tutorials and improve our tutorial projects - just fix the minor typos are helpful to us 🤗.

-Join our developer communication group by submitting PR or sharing at [rebase university](https://docs.qq.com/doc/DS0hYTUJiUVlqVXVQ).
-Once you submit three PRs, you will be promoted to a pull request reviewer, participating in making decisions about project future directions.
+Join our developer community by submitting PR or sharing at [dapp learning university](https://docs.qq.com/doc/DQ3hWeVVXQ3JPbXFS).
+Once you submit three PRs, you will be promoted to a pull request reviewer who could participate in our Dao's governance.
 For more **project management rules**, please see [how new members participate and project governance rules](https://github.com/Dapp-Learning-DAO/Dapp-Learning/blob/main/docs/dao.md).
 Welcome to join us if you share the same value.

 <details>
 <summary>Official links</summary>